Ego depletion: Conservation hypothesis

-According to this view, when people feel depleted, there might still exist a reserve store of energy to be used in extreme, high priority situations that could be encountered in the future.
-This can be adaptive to the extent that expending any more resources at a given time might render an individual fully depleted of their resources in an unexpected situation requiring self-regulation or other self-monitoring behaviours.
+According to this view, when people feel depleted, there might still exist a reserve store of energy to be used in extreme, high-priority situations that could be encountered in the future.
+This can be adaptive to the extent that expending any more resources at a given time might render an individual fully depleted of one's resources in an unexpected situation requiring self-regulation or other self-monitoring behaviours.
 The existence of a spare reservoir of mental energy ultimately explains why various motivators can buffer the effects of mild or moderate ego depletion.
 In a state of low resources, an individual lacks motivation to exert any more energy, but if motivation is presented, there are still extra resources that can be used up.
 Thus, ego depletion could be conceptualized as a psychological constraint necessary to safeguard precious resources that might be needed in emergency situations in the future.
 Under mild depletion, people still have a small amount of energy left in their "tank", which they do not have access to under normal circumstances.

 Criticism

 Questions and alternative explanations

 Although self-control has traditionally been thought of as a limited resource that can be depleted, some researchers disagree with this model.
-While multiple studies provided support for the ego depletion effect, there is currently no direct measure of ego depletion, and studies mainly observe it by measuring how long people persist at a second task after performing a self-control task (the depleting task).
+While multiple studies provided support for the ego-depletion effect, there is currently no direct measure of ego depletion, and studies mainly observe it by measuring how long people persist at a second task after performing a self-control task (the depleting task).
 Furthermore, researchers usually examine the average task performance rather than the longitudinal performance trajectory.
-Only a few studies are available, where performance trajectories were modelled.
-In two studies there was no evidence that the ego depletion group performed worse in the first trials of the second task.
+Only a few studies are available where performance trajectories were modelled.
+In two studies there was no evidence that the ego-depletion group performed worse in the first trials of the second task.

-Many ego depletion studies, however, have shown that mood is not relevant to the results.
+Many ego-depletion studies, however, have shown that mood is not relevant to the results.
 In fact, many of the earlier experiments have tested for the effects of mood and saw no effect of mood whatsoever.
 Furthermore, the study and measurement of ego depletion may be affected by the confounding effect of cognitive dissonance.
 Researchers have questioned whether subjects are truly experiencing ego depletion, or whether the individuals are merely experiencing cognitive dissonance in the psychological tasks.